-Collaborative efforts among state hospital associations, nurse executives, and ANA-affiliated state nurses associations have resulted in balanced staffing legislation that benefits patients, nurses, and hospitals.
-Seven states have already enacted safe staffing legislation using the Registered Nurses Safe Staffing Act’s committee approach: Oregon (2002), Texas (2009), Illinois (2007), Connecticut (2008), Ohio (2008), Washington (2008), and Nevada (2009).
+Collaborative efforts among state hospital associations, nurse executives, and ANA-affiliated state nurses associations have resulted in state level safe staffing laws designed to benefit both patients and nurses.
+Seven states have enacted staffing legislation applying ANA’s hospital-wide committee approach: Oregon (2002), Texas (2009), Illinois (2007), Connecticut (2008), Ohio (2008), Washington (2008), and Nevada (2009).

-- The number and capacity of available health care personnel, geography of a unit, and available technology.
+• the number and capacity of available health care personnel, geography of a unit, and available technology; and

-- Ensures RNs are not forced to work without orientation in units where they are not trained or experienced.
+• provide assurance that RNs are not forced to work without orientation in units in which they are not adequately trained or experienced;

-- Establishes procedures for receiving and investigating complaints.
+• establish procedures for receiving and investigating complaints;

-This legislation presents a balanced approach that promotes the development and implementation of valid, reliable, unit-by-unit nurse staffing plans ensure robust patient safety and optimal health outcomes.
+A balanced approach to promote the development and implementation of valid, reliable, unit-by-unit nurse staffing plans ensure robust patient safety and optimal health outcomes.
 More information, research, and data about nurse staffing advocacy is available on nursingworld.org.